 Analyzing the results shown in {}Fig.~\ref{fig7}(a), a number of important features emerge as a result of including the effects of radiation. {}For the monomial potential we see the expected effect of radiation suppressing inflation according to the fraction of radiation that end up present at the bounce instant $t_B$ and that comes from the earlier evolution in the contracting phase.
-In particular, the larger is the power $n$ in the monomial potential, the smaller is the required fraction of radiation for the number of \textit{e}-folds of inflation to drop to unsuitable values to account for the observations. {}For example, for the quadratic potential the number of \textit{e}-folds drops below 50 when the fraction of radiation at the bounce is around $2\%$, for the quartic potential this fraction is around $0.13\%$, while for the sextic potential it is as small as $0.0073\%$.
-In the case of the symmetry-breaking Higgs-like potential, we have once again explicitly identified the regimes of inflation happening in the plateau region of the potential, with the inflaton amplitude at the beginning and end of inflation satisfying $|\phi| < v$, and the regime of inflation happening in the chaotic part of the potential, $|\phi| > v$. {}For the example shown in {}Fig.~\ref{fig7}, we have chosen the case with a VEV $v=21 M_{\rm Pl}$, which in the absence of radiation produces approximately the same number of \textit{e}-folds either in the plateau or chaotic parts of the potential (see, e.g., {}Fig.~\ref{fig3}), which gives $N_{\rm infl} = 118\pm 21$ and $118\pm 6$ for the expected number of \textit{e}-folds for the plateau and chaotic parts of the potential, respectively.
-Thus, this particular case of VEV is better suited for comparative purposes to see the effects of radiation on the inflation dynamics when happening in one of the two branches of the potential.
-The behavior of $N_{\rm infl}$ as a function of radiation for the chaotic part of the potential exhibits a similar trend just like the monomial potentials.
+In particular, the larger the power $n$ in the monomial potential, the smaller the required fraction of radiation for the number of \textit{e}-folds of inflation to drop to unsuitable values to account for the observations. {}For example, for the quadratic potential the number of \textit{e}-folds drops below 50 when the fraction of radiation at the bounce is around $2\%$, for the quartic potential this fraction is around $0.13\%$, and for the sextic potential it is as small as $0.0073\%$.
+In the case of the symmetry-breaking Higgs-like potential, we have once again explicitly identified the regimes of inflation happening in the plateau region of the potential, with the inflaton amplitude at the beginning and end of inflation satisfying $|\phi| < v$, and the regime of inflation happening in the chaotic part of the potential, $|\phi| > v$. {}For the example shown in {}Fig.~\ref{fig7}, we have chosen the case with a VEV $v=21 M_{\rm Pl}$, which in the absence of radiation produces approximately the same number of \textit{e}-folds in the plateau and chaotic parts of the potential (see, e.g., {}Fig.~\ref{fig3}), which gives $N_{\rm infl} = 118\pm 21$ and $118\pm 6$ for the expected number of \textit{e}-folds for the plateau and chaotic parts of the potential, respectively.
+Thus, this particular VEV is better suited for comparative purposes to see the effects of radiation on the inflation dynamics when happening in one of the two branches of the potential.
+The behavior of $N_{\rm infl}$ as a function of radiation for the chaotic part of the potential exhibits a similar trend as the monomial potentials.